-Becker College encourages everyone to fill out the Free Application for Federal Student Aid or FAFSA (opens in a new window).
+Becker College encourages Graduate Students to fill out the Free Application for Federal Student Aid or FAFSA (opens in a new window).
 The FAFSA is available beginning October 1 of each year.
 Becker’s School Code (requested by the FAFSA) is 002123.

 Types of Aid: